-Keep doing your exercises until you recover full movement of your foot.
+Keep doing your exercises until you have full movement of your foot.

-When your specialist allows, gradually increase your level of activity.
+Gradually increase your level of activity.
 You should avoid impact activity for 3 months.
 This includes running, jumping and dancing.

 I am struggling with my boot.
 What do I do?